Classic Novices' Hurdle

 The Classic Novices' Hurdle is a Grade 2 National Hunt hurdle race in Great Britain which is open to horses aged four years or older.
 It is run on the New Course at Cheltenham over a distance of about 2 miles and 4½ furlongs (2 miles 4 furlongs and 56 yards, or 4,074 metres), and during its running there are ten hurdles to be jumped.
 The race is for novice hurdlers, and it is scheduled to take place each year in January.
 It was first run in 2005.
-It is currently sponsored by the Ballymore Group.
+It is currently sponsored by Associated Independent Stores and run as the AIS Novices' Hurdle.